 Heat Stroke Signs in Dogs

 Heat stroke is a very serious condition that can be fatal.
-If you notice your dog panting rapidly, drooling, vomiting and acting weak or unresponsive, please get him or her to the closet veterinarian.
+If you notice your dog panting rapidly, drooling, vomiting and acting weak or unresponsive, please get him or her to the closest veterinarian.
 For more information about heat stroke in dogs, check out PetMD.

 Frequent grooming can absolutely help your best friend stay cooler in the summer.
 Even if you don’t want a fun, new hairstyle for your pup, frequent baths and brushing help remove his or her undercoat, which helps them stay cooler.
 At Dog Day, Every Day!, we offer Shed-Less treatments and packages as add-ons to our baths.
 Using our patented FURminator tool, we can reduce shedding up to 90 percent!
 These treatments remove excess hair so your pup is not only cooler, but sheds less around your home.
 We charge by the pound for our spa services to help save you money.
 Check out our website or call us at 513-860-DOGS for details.
 And don’t forget to follow us on Facebook, Twitter and Pinterest for more great tips.
 Happy summer!